Decline in biodiversity of farmed plants, animals gathering pace

 Irene Hoffmann, chief of the FAO's animal genetic resources branch, told Reuters that eight percent of livestock breeds had already become extinct.

-Many nations had started breeding programs for rare livestock, from llamas to pigs.
+Many nations had started breeding programmes for rare livestock, from llamas to pigs.
 Some were freezing embryos or even stem cells that might be used in cloning, she said.